MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-412-Prospective-Payment-Systems-Inpatient-Hospital-Services/subpart-O-Prospective-Payment-System-LongTerm-Care-Hospitals/section-412.560.md

 (vi) The reason for requesting reconsideration of CMS' noncompliance decision.

-(vii) Accompanying documentation that demonstrates compliance of the long-term care hospital with the quality reporting requirements.
+(vii) Accompanying documentation that demonstrates compliance of the long-term care hospital with the LTCH QRP requirements.
 This documentation must be submitted electronically at the same time as the reconsideration request as an attachment to the email.
-Any reconsideration request that fails to provide sufficient evidence of compliance will not be reviewed.

 (3) *CMS decision on reconsideration request.* CMS will notify the long-term care hospital, in writing, of its final decision regarding any reconsideration request.
 CMS also will use the QIES ASAP System to provide notice of its final decision on the reconsideration request.

 (e) *Appeals of reconsideration requests.* A long-term care hospital that is dissatisfied with a decision made by CMS on its reconsideration request may file an appeal with the Provider Reimbursement Review Board under part 405, subpart R, of this chapter.

+(f) *Data completion thresholds.* (1) Long-term care hospitals must meet or exceed two separate data completeness thresholds: One threshold set at 80 percent for completion of measures data and standardized patient assessment data collected using the LTCH CARE Data Set submitted through the QIES ASAP System; and a second threshold set at 100 percent for measures data collected and submitted using the CDC NHSN.

+(2) The thresholds in paragraph (f)(1) of this section apply to all data that must be submitted under paragraph (b) of this section.

+(3) A long-term care hospital must meet or exceed both thresholds in paragraph (f)(1) of this section to avoid receiving a 2 percentage point reduction to its annual payment update for a given fiscal year, beginning with the FY 2019 LTCH QRP.

 [80 FR 49769, Aug.
 17, 2015, as amended at 81 FR 57270, Aug.
-22, 2016]
+22, 2016; 82 FR 38513, Aug.
+14, 2017]